ENCATC Board members

 Elena Borin, Pegaso Digital University, Naples (Italy)

-Elena Borin, PhD in Economics (University of Ferrara, Italy) and Doctor Europeus, is Full Professor in Business Administration and Deputy Dean for International Affairs at Pegaso Digital University.
-She directs the Excellence Lab on Sustainable Innovation in CCIs, Sectors and Ecosystems and co-directs the Observatory on Sustainability Accounting and Reporting Practices in Cultural and Creative Ecosystems, driving research that connects cultural value, innovation and societal impact.
-Previously, she led the MSc in Arts and Cultural Management and coordinated the Research Team in Arts and Cultural Management at the Burgundy School of Business.
-With around 15 years of international teaching and research experience across universities in Italy, France, China, Colombia, Germany and Spain, she brings a global perspective to cultural management education.
+Elena Borin holds a PhD in Economics from the University of Ferrara (Italy) and the Doctor Europaeus title.
+She is Full Professor of Business Administration and Deputy Dean for International Affairs at Pegaso Digital University, where she also directs the Excellence Lab SICCEc - Sustainable Innovation in Cultural and Creative Industries, Sectors and Ecosystems and co-directs the Observatory on Sustainability Accounting and Reporting Practices in Cultural and Creative Ecosystems.
+Her work focuses on shaping innovative and sustainable models for cultural and creative ecosystems, bridging cultural value, managerial innovation and societal transformation.
+Previously, she led for several years the MSc in Arts and Cultural Management and coordinated the Research Team in Arts and Cultural Management at Burgundy School of Business (France).
+With over 15 years of international teaching and research experience across Europe, Asia and Latin America, and publications in top-ranked scientific journals, she brings a global, forward-looking perspective to cultural management education, research and policy dialogue.

 VICE-PRESIDENT